 As you may have noticed, I generally do not "Set Up" the goats for photos.
 I feel that candid shots (pasture pics) are far better for really knowing the strengths and weaknesses of each animal.

 I will have the entire milking doe herd Linear Appraised bi-annually beginning in 2018.
 All results for all years will be posted on the individual animal pages.
+2018 Update: Due to an injury, I had back surgery in 2018, and was forced to cancel our LA Session.
+Will try again in 2019.

 We milk our does starting at 3 weeks fresh, pulling the kids overnight, milking in the morning, then letting the kids "loose" on their dams for the rest of the day (letting us skip the evening milking until the kids are weaned at 12 weeks old).
 At 12 weeks fresh the kids are weaned, and the does begin twice-a-day milking for a minimum of 5 months.